drjoschua/nr-litteratur/UU-STAT.md

 |Empl. %  |47 |50 |48 |40 |
 |Unempl. %|3  |3  |8  |3  |

-Small differences occur even though the countries choose different strategies for their disability inclusion policies and measrues.
+Small differences occur even though the countries choose different strategies for their disability inclusion policies and measures.